imvicencio/MCW-Microservices-architecture/Hands-on lab/Before the HOL - Microservices architecture.md

 In this task, you will install Docker for Windows on your Lab VM.

-1. On your Lab VM, open a browser and navigate to <https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe>
+1. On your Lab VM, open a browser and navigate to: <https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe>.

 2. If prompted, select Save File to download the installer on the Lab VM.